rvashurin/detrending_ue/README.md

-# UNCERTAINTY-LINE

-**Uncertainty-LINE: Length-Invariant Estimation of Uncertainty for Large Language Models**
+# **Uncertainty-LINE**: Length-Invariant Estimation of Uncertainty for Large Language Models.

 This repository contains the code and processed data for reproducing the Uncertainty-LINE method.